simonmichael/hledger/doc/ISSUES.md

 **Impact**

-Who is likely to be affected by this bug ?
+Who may be impacted by this bug ?

-- impact5: Affects all users.
-- impact4: Affects most users.
-- impact3: Affects a minority of users.
-- impact2: Affects only packagers or developers.
 - impact1: Affects almost no one.
+- impact2: Affects packagers or developers.
+- impact3: Affects just a few users.
+- impact4: Affects more than a few users.
+- impact5: Affects most or all users.

 **Severity**

-To people affected, how serious is this bug ?
+To people impacted, how serious is this bug ?

-- severity5: Data loss or privacy/security loss bug.
-- severity4: Regression, crash or major usability/doc bug.
+- severity1: Cleanliness/consistency/developer bug.
+Only perfectionists care.
+- severity2: Minor to moderate usability/doc bug, reasonably easy to avoid or tolerate.
-- severity3: Installability, packaging or new user experience bug.
+- severity3: New user experience or installability bug.
 A potential user could fail to get started.
-- severity2: Minor/moderate usability/doc bug.
-Easy to avoid or not a big deal.
-- severity1: Cleanup/design/developer bug.
-Significant only to developers and design-minded users.
+- severity4: Major usability/doc bug, crash, or any regression.
+- severity5: Any loss of user's data, privacy, security, or trust.

 **User Pain**